Table Of Contents

 Examples of Qualifying Lawsuits

-Pre-settlement funding typically carries high interest rates, which may significantly reduce the amount of any award or settlement you receive.
+This funding source typically carries high interest rates, which may significantly reduce the amount of any award or settlement you receive.
 These rates vary depending on your contract terms, so it’s important to compare quotes and conduct research to ensure you’ve found the best pre-settlement funding company for your needs.

 Pro Tip

-Before taking out a pre-settlement loan, examining the contract terms and all costs involved is essential.
+Before taking out a pre-settlement loan, you should examine the contract terms and all costs.
 Interest rates and fees can be high, and the amount you’ll owe when your case settles could significantly reduce your payout.

 Choosing the Right Company